Nick Chubb Player Prop Bets for NFL Week 12 | Cleveland vs. Baltimore 11/28/2021

 Matchup vs. Baltimore

-- In his six career matchups against them, Chubb has averaged 63 rushing yards per game versus the Ravens, 17.5 fewer than his over/under in Sunday's game.
+- Chubb has averaged 63 rushing yards per game in his six career matchups against the Ravens, 17.5 fewer yards than his over/under in Sunday's game.

-- Chubb has had a rushing touchdown in two matchups versus the Ravens, and had multiple TDs in both of those games.
+- In two of six games against the Ravens Chubb run for a touchdown, and had multiple TDs in both of those games.

-- Chubb will go up against a Ravens squad that allows 88.6 rushing yards per game and is the NFL's second-ranked rush defense.
+- Conceding 88.6 rushing yards per game, the Ravens have the second-ranked run defense in the NFL.

-- The Ravens have given up 10 rushing touchdowns, 16th in the NFL.
+- The Browns are up against the NFL's 16th-ranked defense when it comes to rushing TDs allowed (10 this year).

 Recent Performances

-- Chubb put together a 130-yard rushing performance in last week's matchup with the Lions, carrying the ball 22 times (averaging 5.9 yards per carry).
+- In last week's contest against the Lions, Chubb carried the ball 22 times for 130 yards (5.9 yards per attempt).

-- He put up 14 yards on two receptions and caught one touchdown pass.
+- He tacked on 14 yards on two receptions and caught one touchdown pass.

-- In his last three games, Chubb has run for 267 yards on 36 carries (89.0 ypg), with two rushing touchdowns.
+- During his last three games, Chubb has taken 36 carries for 267 yards (89.0 per game) and two touchdowns.

-- He also has four catches for 40 yards (13.3 per game) and one TD.
+- He also has four receptions for 40 yards (13.3 per game) and one TD.

 Chubb's Cleveland Teammates